Selcuk Yorgancioglu

-Selcuk Yorgancioglu (born May 20, 1967) is a Turkish/British financier.
-'Yorgancioglu' is the founding partner of Tork Partners, an advisory and investment platform he founded in 2019 to invest with, advise and help manage private and institutional investors into Turkey and regional emerging markets.
-He currently serves as an independent board member and vice chairman of the risk & audit committee in BUPA Acıbadem Insurance company, a full subsidiary of BUPA UK.
-He also serves on the board of Bluegrove Equity Partners, a private equity firm focused on sustainable investments, and growth opportunities globally.
-A keen believer in e-commerce in growth markets, Yorgancioglu acted as a strategic advisor to the executive management of GittiGidiyor, a full subsidiary of eBay between January 2020 and September 2022.
+Selcuk Yorgancioglu (born 20 May 1967) is a Turkish-British financier.
+Yorgancioglu is the founding partner of Tork Partners, an advisory and investment platform he founded in 2019 to invest with, advise and help manage private and institutional investors into Turkey and regional emerging markets.
+He also serves on the board of Bluegrove Equity Partners, a fund management firm focused on sustainable investments, and growth opportunities globally.
+A keen believer in e-commerce in growth markets, Yorgancioglu acted as a strategic advisor to the executive management of GittiGidiyor, a full subsidiary of eBay between 2020 and 2022.
+He also served as an independent board member and vice chairman of the risk & audit committee in BUPA Acıbadem Insurance company, a full subsidiary of BUPA UK between 2019 and 2023.

 As a private equity investor, Yorgancioglu has served as vice chairman or as executive board member on high profile companies, ie; Hepsiburada (second largest e-commerce business in CEMEA region and first Nasdaq listed exit out of Turkey), Fibabanka (mid-size bank), Acibadem Hospitals (largest hospital group in EM globally, subsidiary of IHH Singapore), Netlog (largest logistics services provider in CEMEA region), Republika (high-end student housing services).

-Previously, he was a partner with The Abraaj Group - Abraaj Investment Management Limited.
+Previously, he was a partner with The Abraaj Group – Abraaj Investment Management Limited.
 The Abraaj Group (formerly known as Abraaj Capital) was a leading private equity investor operating in the growth markets of Africa, Latin America, Middle East, South Asia, South East Asia, Turkey and Central Asia.
 During 2018, the firm was hit by turmoil and was subsequently put in liquidation.
 On 23 February 2018, The Abraaj Group announced that it has re-organised corporate structure and appointed Selcuk Yorgancioglu and Omar Lodhi as Co-Chief Executive Officers on an interim basis to assist with the sale process of its Fund Management Business - Abraaj Investment Management Limited.
 Yorgancioglu served as the Co-Chief Executive Officer until June 2018 after which provisional liquidators were appointed to the Abraaj Investment Management Limited Board of Directors.
 Yorgancioglu served as an adviser, assisting provisional liquidators in the management and sales process of various funds within Abraaj Investment Management Limited until October 2019.

 Earlier, Yorgancioglu was most notable within the Turkish investment community for the investments in Fibabanka, and also Turkey's then largest e-commerce platform Hepsiburada.com, as well as Abraaj's multibillion-dollar exit from Acıbadem Healthcare Group to Khazanah Nasional/IHH, the investment holding arm of the Government of Malaysia.
 As part of the deal, Abraaj got 50% cash and 50% shares in IHH.
 IHH was later floated jointly on Malaysia and Singapore stock exchanges.
 Year-to-date, it was the third biggest public offering in the world in 2012.
 In July 2017, Yorgancioglu's team announced the acquisition of a significant minority stake in Netlog Lojistik Hizmetleri AS, a Turkish integrated logistics company with a strong presence in Europe and Asia.